A complete guide to finger knitting

 How to end finger knitting

-When your finger knitting is as long as you want it to be, you need to know how to end finger knitting!
-Finish making a finger knitting row, and then don't loop any extra yarn on to your fingers, so you have a single loop on each finger.
+When your finger knitting reaches the desired length, it’s time to finish.
+Complete your last row, leaving a single loop on each finger.
 Slip the loop from your first finger onto your middle finger, then take the bottom loop on your index finger and slip it over the top loop and off your finger.
-To see this in action on the How to do finger knitting video below, scroll to 4.19 to see how to end finish knitting.
+To see this in action, check out our How to Finger Knit video at 4:19.

 How to do finger knitting

-Here's our video guide showing how to do finger knitting.
-If you'd prefer a written walkthrough with photos to help you get to grips with finger knitting, we've included that below, too.
-This video is designed to teach finger knitting for kids as well as adults, so we hope this could be a hobby you could share with your little ones.
+Watch our video guide to learn how to do finger knitting.
+If you prefer a written walkthrough with photos, we’ve included that below as well.
+This guide is suitable for both kids and adults, making finger knitting a fun hobby to share with little ones.

 You will need: